Trey-Johnson3/TreyEngine/README.md

     - want to add support of collider object creation of all polygons
         - this would probably require automatic creation of collider based on image shape
     - visualization of colliders (easy)
+Currently working on writing engine in C/C++ with SDL2, with wrapper for Python to be used by user